spanner/radiant-reader-extension/README.md

 ## Latest

 Just updated for radiant 0.8 and moved across to authlogic.
 I've also added more tests and improved the activation process so that inactive visitors can be reminded of the activation requirement even if they log in and out.

+You will need to migrate to get the authlogic changes but after that it should handle password upgrades transparently.

 ## Status